SEI-R-2-22/deployment_MERN/README.md

 ![](images/connection-url.png)

-Copy the connection url, do not lose this!
+Copy the connection URL, do not lose this!

 ## Wiring Up Our Code